Torque testing CRC closures with a pneumatically-controlled downward force

 Solution

-Mecmesin’s Vortex and Helixa motorised torque test systems feature the ability to apply a stack of deadweights, which act as a constant downward force on the CRC closure.
+Mecmesin’s Vortex/VortexPro and Helixa/HelixaPro motorised torque test systems feature the ability to apply a stack of deadweights, which act as a constant downward force on the CRC closure.
 The exact number of deadweights is determined by the manufacturer according to the performance specifications of the closure, bearing in mind the need to prevent excessive friction between closure and container.

 The Mecmesin Automated Torque Tester then rotates to perform the torque test as required by the appropriate standard method: press down and turn engagement, push and turn, reverse ratchet.